-RoSPA: with information on all the courses they provide themselves.
+RoSPA: with information on the courses they provide themselves.
 For specialist courses, such as ours, please contact us directly.

 Lantra were formerly the “The Sector Skills Council for land-based and environmental industries”, and oversee providers of a huge range of qualifications relevant to the countryside industries.
 The Lantra Awards professional training courses are recognised across the agricultural and forestry sectors.
 Lantra Awards courses are also recognised by all major landowners, regional and national government.

 Lantra Awards instructors, their courses and the sites they work on are regularly assessed and re-appraised.
 The Lantra Awards ATV courses are designed to assist employers to fulfil their duties under HSAW and PUWER.
 When combined with on-road training, for example through our customised familiarisation course, our Lantra-Awards 4×4 courses more properly fulfil these requirements than off-road training alone, though our instructors are advising Lantra on updating their courses to cover these elements.

 BORDA are the British Off Road Driving Association, who provide off road driver training for company and recreational 4×4 and ATV (quad bike etc) users.

 BORDA have in recent years concentrated more on their professional qualifications and are applying the same rigor to these as they have historically brought to their events work.